PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 <!-- prettier-ignore-end -->

- Light neovim is very basic configuration acting as a pure text editor, for example, when you need to use it remotely and you don't want to waste time on a big Nix build.
+ Light Neovim is very basic configuration acting as a pure text editor, for example, when you need to use it remotely and you don't want to waste time on a big Nix build.

 The base edition inherits configuration from the light edition and also